Police probe possible connection between Pownal incident, teen's shooting death

-BENNINGTON — Police investigating the shooting death of a Springfield, Mass. teen in Danby last week are also looking into whether a reported shooting in Pownal last month had any connection to the boy’s homicide.
+BENNINGTON — Police investigating the shooting death of a Springfield, Mass., teen in Danby on Feb.
+3 are also looking into whether a reported shooting in Pownal last month had any connection to the boy’s homicide.

 State Police Public Information Officer Adam Silverman said troopers investigated a report at 10:58 p.m.
 Jan.
 26. No victims were located, and no injuries were reported.
 Meanwhile, details about the shooting death of 17-year-old Isaiah Rodriguez of Springfield, Mass., found on Danby Mountain Road Feb.
 3 — three days before his 18th birthday — remain elusive.